 The Center’s School Screening Program provides simple – yet necessary – hearing and vison checks for preschool and school-age children throughout the community.

 The Center’s professional screeners identify children with potential issues so families can pursue more in-depth testing and treatment.
-The Center screens more than 12,000 students at 117 partner sites throughout the St. Louis region.
+The Center screens more than 7,500 students throughout the St. Louis region.

 - Hearing screenings are performed in school with portable audiometers and headsets.
 A child hears a series of beeps and responds by raising a hand.